Diane DiMassa: Other work

-DiMassa illustrated the Pussycat Fever chapbook by the late Kathy Acker, along with Freddie Baer (AK Press, 1995); My Gender Workbook by Kate Bornstein; and Sexing the Body by Anne-Fausto Sterling.
+DiMassa illustrated the Pussycat Fever chapbook by the late Kathy Acker, along with Freddie Baer (AK Press, 1995); My Gender Workbook by Kate Bornstein (which won a 1999 Firecracker Alternative Book Award); and Sexing the Body by Anne-Fausto Sterling.
 DiMassa illustrated Jokes and the Unconscious, a graphic novel written by poet and writer Daphne Gottlieb, which was published by Cleis Press in 2006.

 DiMassa has contributed to numerous comic/literary anthologies from the early 1990s to the present, the most recent being Live Through This (Seven Stories Press), which is a collection of prose and art by women describing the role that art has played in dealing with issues such as addiction.

 Current work

-DiMassa currently does a bit of cartooning/illustrating, but focuses mainly on oil painting and street art pieces often based on Hothead Paisan and Chicken.
+DiMassa currently does a bit of cartooning/illustrating but focuses mainly on oil painting and street art pieces often based on Hothead Paisan and Chicken.

 Personal life

 DiMassa grew up in West Haven, Connecticut.